vcampos4545/hrrr-ingest/README.md

 | `u_component_wind_80m`                | U component of wind                 | U-Component of wind at 80m above ground  |
 | `v_component_wind_80m`                | V component of wind                 | V-Component of wind at 80m above ground  |

 **Note:** Variables with specific levels (like 80m wind components) are automatically filtered to the correct level.
-You can override this by providing explicit `--level-types` and `--levels` arguments.

 Use the `--verbose` flag to see all available variables in a GRIB file.